txdat/notes/obsidian/engineering/design data intensive applications/book/part 2. distributed data.md

 - sloppy quorums, hinted handoff
 	- leaderless replication appealing for HA and low latency system with occasional stale reads
 	- sloppy quorum:
-		- writes and reads still require w/r successful responses, but those may include nodes (not in n designed nodes - temporary nodes), and send back to home nodes when network interruption is fixed (hinted handoff - [[sloopy quorum - hinted handoff]])
+		- writes and reads still require w/r successful responses, but those may include nodes (not in n designed nodes - temporary nodes), and send back to home nodes when network interruption is fixed (hinted handoff - [[sloppy quorum - hinted handoff]])
 		- useful for **increasing write availability** (write to at least w nodes), **but may get stale data** from interrupted nodes (write to not designed nodes)
 #### concurrent writes
 - some database (like dynamo) allow concurrent writes (no well-defined ordering) for same key -> conflict even if using strict quorums -> inconsistent if keeping write order (get value from latest write)
 - last write wins - LWW (discarding concurrent writes)
-	- only keep most recent value and allow older values to be overwriteten and discarded -> unambigously determining most recent value -> eventually converage
+	- only keep most recent value and allow older values to be overwritten and discarded -> unambiguously determining most recent value -> eventually converge
 	- concurrent writes dont have a natural ordering -> force an arbitrary order: attach timestamp to each write to pick most recent = last write wins (LWW)
 	- safe way to use LWW in database is avoiding any concurrent updates to the same key -> use UUID as key
 - the "happens-before" relationship